ian-shafer/ian-shafer.github.io/_posts/2016-01-26-configuration.md

 fi
 {% endhighlight %}

-This file's main purpose is to deal with configuration.
+This file's main purpose is to setup configuration.
 It checks that required variables are set (or that there is a sensible default) and it loads additional configuration.

 Line 7 loads configuration from a `.env` file.
 This is default configuration (suitable for a development environment) for shell scripts.
 Configuration loaded in this step can be overridden by line 43 (e.g. to load production configuration values).